tangentyh/notes-of-tan/javaNotes.md

    extends AbstractMap<K,V>
    implements Serializable, Cloneable
    ```
-   - underlying data -- represented internally as arrays
+   - underlying data -- represented internally as arrays, ordinals as indices
+   - weakly consistent iterators -- never throw `ConcurrentModificationException`, may or may not show the effects of any modifications to the map that occur while the iteration is in progress
+   - `null` support -- no `null` keys but values

-1. `java.util.LinkedHashMap` — ordered `HashMap` with underlying linked list
+1. `java.util.LinkedHashMap` — ordered `HashMap` with underlying doubly-linked list
    ```java
    public class LinkedHashMap<K,V> extends HashMap<K,V>
    implements Map<K,V>
    ```
    - `LinkedHashMap(int initialCapacity, float loadFactor, boolean accessOrder)`
      - `final boolean accessOrder` -- `true` for access order, `false` for insertion order
-   - insertion order -- the order is not affected if a key is re-inserted
+   - insertion order -- the order is not affected if a key is re-inserted, even the value changes
-   - access order -- get methods and modify methods make corresponding entries place at last
+   - access order -- get methods and modify methods make corresponding entries place at last: `put`, `putIfAbsent`, `get`, `getOrDefault`, `compute`, `computeIfAbsent`, `computeIfPresent`, or `merge`
-     - `Map::replace` results an access only when the value is replaced
+     - `Map::replace` -- results an access only when the value is replaced
+     - operations on views -- no effect on order
    - `protected boolean removeEldestEntry(Map.Entry<K,V> eldest)` -- invoked by `put` and `putAll` after inserting a new entry into the map, returns `true` if this map should remove its eldest entry

 1. `java.util.WeakHashMap`